ethan-mamuad/digits/index.md

 ```
 to start the app which will create some default contact user and contact data.

+You will see this

 <img width="600px" class="rounded mx-auto d-block pb-3 justify-content-center" src="doc/local-host">

+once your app is up and running and can be seen at "http://localhost:3000/".

 Lastly, you can run ESLint over the code in the imports/ directory with:
 ```